Daniel J. Tortora

 cmos-and-book-manuscript-on-desk.jpg

-from first draft to publishing-ready
+From first draft to publish-ready

 13.jpg